 In a five-star system, for example, an excellent rating in one unimportant area can balance out a low rating in an area of greater concern.
 A high-quality facility can drop significantly due to one bad inspection or temporary fluctuations in staffing.
 Problems arise when consumers are unaware of the different factors that go into the rating systems, or simply take the rating at face value without investing the time in visiting.

 When looking for a nursing home for your loved one, there really is no substitute for visiting the facility before making a decision.
 In our free guide, How To Choose The Right Nursing Home, we outline some questions you may want to ask and considerations you will likely want to take into account in your decision- making process.
 We also discuss what to look for during your visit.
 This includes:

 While you are visiting a facility, inspect the comfort and cleanliness of the facility.
 Try to get a peek behind the scenes, and ask to meet with the facility administrators, supervisors, and medical staff.
 Make visits at different times of day to get a sense of how the facility operates overall, and make at least one visit during a busy time of day, such as after breakfast or before dinner.

 We hope our guide will give you some peace of mind that you have made a carefully considered choice for your loved.

 Choosing the right nursing home for your loved one is one of the most important decisions you will make.
 At Becker Law Office, our experienced Kentucky nursing home lawyers work with families throughout the Lexington, Louisville, and Florence areas to help ensure their loved ones get the care they deserve.

-We invite you to download our free e-book for more information, and to contact our office by phone or email with any questions or concerns you may have.
+We invite you to download our free e-book for more information about How to Choose the Right Nursing Home, and to contact our office by phone or email with any questions or concerns you may have.
 We act as a strong legal advocate on your side, helping to ensure that your loved one’s rights and safety are protected.